shivammishra321/Case-Studies/README.md

 # Case-Studies
-My Logical Solutions for different type of complex problems in SQL database environment.
+My logical solutions for different type of basic to complex problems in SQL database environment.